rhalbersma/scrape/README.md

 The `cardmarket` module is a typical webscraping exercise where tabled data from several web pages are being downloaded and brought together into a single `DataFrame`.
 The tabled data is *just* not structured enough (is it ever?) to be consumed directly by `pandas.read_html()`, so each individual row has to be separately extracted.

 The `transfermarkt` module goes a step beyond this by unraveling several levels of aggregation: from the continent, via the league, to finally the club level.
 This website also requires a handwritten parser for the tabled data.
-The resulting data is tidied up to be able make scatterplots (shown in a Jupyter notebook that is stored in the `examples` subdirectory).
+The resulting data is tidied up to be able to make scatterplots.

-The `mga` module contains the most complicated code.
+The `mga` module is the most advanced case.
 We use the `ast` Python module to parse a JavaScript array of web menu options directly into a Python list for further processing.
 This website has multiple levels of indirection that cross-link each other.
 Downloading the data is straightforward, but substantial domain knowledge is required to combine the downloaded data into a meaningful set of tidied `DataFrame`s.

 ## Status

 This repository is **inactive**.
-There are currently no plans to resume activity.
-Nevertheless, bug reports (websites change over time!) are welcome.
+There are currently no plans to resume activity or add new examples.
+Nevertheless, bug reports (websites change over time!) are welcome, and there might be occasional updates as I learn new best practices.

 ## Acknowledgements